 New York Office

-With more than 12 years of experience in cross-border human resources matters, Chanani advises multinational companies across all industry lines on a variety of employment-related matters and global equity compensation.
+Chanani advises multinational companies across all industry lines on a variety of employment-related matters and implementation of global equity compensation programs.
 He globally manages large multi-country and large multi-function HR projects.

-From an employment law perspective, Chanani advises his clients on a range of employment-related matters outside the United States, including global/local offer letters and employment contracts, HR policies and handbooks as well as termination and settlement agreements.
+From an employment law perspective, Chanani advises his clients on a wide range of employment-related matters outside the United States, including global/local offer letters and employment contracts, rollout of HR policies and employee handbooks as well as termination and settlement agreements.
 His work also covers advising clients hiring, HR data privacy compliance, discrimination risks, as well as performance management and terminations.
-He also works with his clients to consider the employment-related impact of, and undertake due diligence for, cross-border mergers and acquisitions.
+He also works with his clients to consider the employment-related impact of, and undertake due diligence for, cross-border corporate transactions, including mergers and acquisitions, spin-offs, and IPOs.

-Chanani also counsels his clients on how to effectively design, implement, communicate and administer equity-based compensation benefits and other long-term incentive awards to their employees and other service providers worldwide.
+Chanani also counsels his clients on how to effectively design, implement, communicate and administer equity-based compensation programs and other long-term incentive awards to their employees and other service providers worldwide.
 His work covers securities law, foreign exchange, employment, tax and other compliance requirements related to these programs.
 He also provides services in the areas of corporate tax planning, cross-border tax planning, payroll support and employee education with respect to global equity programs, including in the context of corporate transactions.

 He has presented at industry educational forums, such as the National Association of Stock Plan Professionals (NASPP) and Global Equity Organization (GEO), on topics related to tax compliance as well as effective design, implementation and administration of global equity-based awards and other long-term incentive plans.